wizzlern/drupal8-site-building/docroot/themes/sitebuilding/static/sass/styleguide.md

 </code></pre>

-*The contents of this file can be changed by editing the `styleguide.md` markdown file found in the `static/sass` directory of the dtd2016sitebuilding drupal theme.*
+*The contents of this file can be changed by editing the `styleguide.md` markdown file found in the `static/sass` directory of the sitebuilding drupal theme.*

 **For more information on how to write KSS comments, see the [KSS spec](https://github.com/kss-node/kss/blob/spec/SPEC.md).**